Undergraduate major: biochemistry and molecular biology (BA, BS)

 BMB:7251 Introduction to Protein Structures 1 s.h.

 Basics of protein structures and amino acids; module covers chapters 1-5 of Lehninger's Principles of Biochemistry.
 Recommendations: first-year graduate standing in biosciences or physical sciences.

-Basics of enzyme kinetics and enzyme mechanisms, carbohydrates, nucleic acids, and bioenergetics; module covers chapters 6, 7, 8, and 13 of Lehninger's Principles of Biochemistry.
+Basics of enzyme kinetics and enzyme mechanisms, carbohydrates, nucleic acids, and lipids; module covers chapters 6, 7, 8, and 10 of Lehninger's Principles of Biochemistry.
 Recommendations: first-year graduate standing in biosciences or physical sciences.

-Fatty acid metabolism, lipid biosynthesis, synthesis of nitrogen containing compounds (amino acids, nucleotides) and principles of hormonal regulation of metabolic pathways; can be taken alone or as part of BIOC:3130; for graduate students who wish to refresh or advance their knowledge of metabolism.
+Oxidative phosphorylation, photosynthesis, the synthesis of nitrogen-containing compounds (amino acids, nucleotides), and principles of hormonal regulation of metabolic pathways.
 Recommendations: first-year graduate standing in biosciences or physical sciences.